polterguy/polterguy.github.io/documentation/magic.lambda.ad-auth/index.md

-# Magic Lambda Windows Authentication
+# Windows and LDAP authentication with Hyperlambda and Magic

 This project gives your Magic installation the capability of authenticating users through your Windows Domain.
 The project contains _two_ methods for authentication; One method where you supply your Windows username and